 Throughout the indicated courses, students will learn how to use their knowledge of the parts of the scientific method to design scientifically-sound experiments.
 This will require the ability to identify relevant dependent and independent variables and understand how to use them to design appropriate experiments to test a given hypothesis.
 Each student is required to pass a quiz covering these concepts.
-The target is to have 70% of students attain a quiz grade of ≥70%.
+The target is to have 80% of students attain a quiz grade of ≥70%.

-Course Name Methodology Target Term BIOL 1010 Quiz 58.80% (264/432) Fall and Spring BIOL2250 Quiz 42.65% (497/762) Fall and Spring SCI1020 Quiz 58.94% (201/341) Fall and Spring Total 50.18% (780/1535)
+Course Name Methodology Target Term

+BIOL 1010 Quiz 56.55% (164/290) Fall and Spring

+BIOL2250 Quiz 49.49% (148/299) Fall and Spring

+SCI1020 Quiz 53.80% (85/158) Fall and Spring

+Total 50.18% (397/747)

 Finding.
-1535 Students assessed (960 in Fall 2018 and 575 in Spring 2019).
+751 Students assessed (590 in Fall 2019 and 161 in Spring 2019).
 Target Not Met.

-Measure 1.2 - Students will demonstrate the ability to recognize scientifically-sound experiments.
+Measure 1.2 - Students will demonstrate the ability to recognize scientifically - sound experiments.
+Data from AC 2019 - 2020.

 Analysis.
-In 2017-2018, the natural sciences core competency consisted of a single student learning outcome with a single measure.
+In AC 2017-2018, the natural sciences core competency consisted of a single student learning outcome with a single measure.
 The University modified its General Education Core Curriculum ensuring that its six key competencies are central to the mission and are consistent with the Louisiana Board of Regents' requirements for general education.
 In response, the natural sciences core competency was changed to the following: To understand the universe through the study of life and physical sciences.
 This new core competency has two different student learning outcomes each with two different measures.
-New guiz-based assessments were designed and implemented for the first time during AY2018-2019.
-In AY 2018-2019, the target for this measure was met not met with 50.18% (780/1535) of students scoring 70% or higher on the guiz.
-During the Fall 2018 semester, 47,92% (460/960) students scored 70% or higher on the guiz.
-Instructors of the mapped courses decided to spend more instructional time describing the parts of the scientific method specifically focusing on the different types of experimental variables and their use in proper experimental design.
-Following those adjustments which were implemented during the Spring 2019 semester, an increase in student performance was observed with 55.65% (320/575) students scoring 70% or higher on the guiz.
-While this increase (7.73%) was not enough to meet our target of 80%, it demonstrates that altered instruction can increase student performance in this area.
-Based on the analysis of these results, we will continue to enhance the instruction of the individual parts of the scientific method with emphasis on the different types of experimental variables and their use in proper experimental design.
+New guiz-based assessments were designed and implemented for the first-time during AC 2018-2019.
+In AC 2018-2019, the target for this measure was met not met with 50.18% (780/1535) of students scoring 70% or higher on the guiz.
+Based on the analysis of the AC 2018-2019 results, in AC 2019-2020 instructors of the mapped courses decided to spend more instructional time describing the parts of the scientific method specifically focusing on the different types of experimental variables and their use in proper experimental design.
+Following those adjustments, in AC 2019-2020 the target was not met with 53.14% (397/747) students scoring a 70% or higher on the scientific method guiz.
+This is below (-16.86%) our goal of 70% of students in BIOL 1010, BIOL 2250, and SCI 1020 scoring ≥70% on the guiz.
+However, in AC 2019-2020, there was a slight increase (+2.96%) when compared to AC 2018 - 2019 suggesting that the adjusted instruction did slightly increase the students' performance.
+Based on the analysis of these results, we will enhance the instruction of the individual parts of the scientific method with emphasis on the different types of experimental variables.

 Decision or action to drive future improvement.
-Based on the analysis of the results in 2018-2019, in AY 2019-2020, we will implement the following changes to drive the cycle of continuous improvement:
+Based on the analysis of the results in AC 2019-2020, in AC 2020-2021, we will implement the following changes to drive the cycle of continuous improvement: